Nolan Bushnell: Atari, Inc.

 The first year of Atari VCS sales were modest and limited by Atari's own supply.
-While many of initial games were arcade conversions of Atari arcade games, the second wave of games in 1983 were more abstract and difficult to promote.
+While many of the initial games were arcade conversions of Atari arcade games, the second wave of games were more abstract and difficult to promote.
 Warner placed Ray Kassar, a former vice president of Burlington Industries, to help with Atari's marketing.
 Kassar created successful advertising and marketing throughout 1978, positioning the Atari VCS for a larger sales period at the end of the year.
 However, Bushnell had concerns on Kassar's plans and feared they had produced too many units to be sold, and at a board meeting with Warner near the end of the year, reiterated this position.
 Bushnell recommended that funds be used in R&D for developing a new, technologically superior console, as he feared rising competition would make the aging tech specs of the VCS obsolete.
 Bushnell's concerns never materialized as a combination of Kassar's marketing and the popularity of Taito's Space Invaders at the arcade drove Atari VCS sales.
 Both Warner Communications and Bushnell commonly recognized he was no longer a good leader for the company, removing him as CEO and Chairman in early 1979.
 Warner offered Bushnell the opportunity to stay as a director and creative consultant, but Bushnell refused.
 Before leaving, Bushnell negotiated the rights to Pizza Time Theatre from Atari for $500,000.
 Keenan replaced Bushnell but left a few months later, with Kassar being named as Atari's CEO by mid-1979.